 ENGIE has launched its own mini-grid unit, Power Corner, which is expanding next year from 1 to 10 mini-grids in Tanzania, and has made equity investments in several pay-as -you-go solar companies, including Fenix International, BBOXX and Persistent Energy Ghana (PEG).

 And the opportunity has also been recognised by ENGIE’s peers.
-Enel, via its subsidiary Enel Green Power, has invested almost $12 million in a collaboration with mini-grid operator PowerHive to build and operate PV mini-grids in 100 Kenyan villages and power 20,000 households, businesses, schools and healthcare services.
+Enel, via its subsidiary Enel Green Power, has announced plans to collaborate with mini-grid operator PowerHive to build and operate PV mini-grids in 100 Kenyan villages and power 20,000 households, businesses, schools and healthcare services.
 E.ON’s Rafiki Power runs 8 PV mini-grids in Tanzania, Iberdrola has invested $750,000 in beyond-the-grid financier, SunFunder, and last month saw the launch of ZECI, a joint venture between Off-Grid Electric and EDF, which aims to enable 2 million people to access off-grid solar in the Ivory Coast by 2020, create 1000+ jobs, and rapidly expand into other West African countries.